Email FacebookTwitterMenu burgerClose thin

 2. Load Fees

-These fees are separate from the fund’s expense ratio.
-Load fees basically cover commissions paid to brokers and others involved in mutual fund transactions.
-These can span from 4% to 8% of your investment.
-Some mutual funds charge front-end loads, which they deduct from your initial investment when you purchase shares.
+Load fees cover commissions paid to brokers and others involved in mutual fund transactions.
+These can span from 4% to 8% of your investment but cannot be more than 8.5%.
+Some mutual funds charge front-end loads, which are deducted from your initial investment when you purchase shares.

 Other funds charge back-end loads when you sell your shares within a defined time span after you purchase them.
 Also known as deferred sales charges, these fees generally decrease the longer you hold onto your shares until the fee disappears.
 For instance, the back-end load may start at 6% if you redeem your shares within a year after purchase.
-And it can go away after you hold on to those mutual fund shares for six years.
+It can then go away after you hold on to those mutual fund shares for six years.

 Active vs. Passive Mutual Funds

-Passively managed funds, however, tend to track an index of different securities such as the S&P 500.
-This consists of the 500 U.S. companies with the biggest market capitalization.
+Passively managed funds, however, tend to track an index of different securities, such as the S&P 500.
+This consists of the top 500 U.S. companies with the biggest market capitalization.
 In other words, the fund aims to mimic the overall return of the S&P 500 by investing in securities that already exist within the index.
-So it tries to copy the market rather than beat it.
-As you can see, this strategy strips away much of the careful picking that’s involved with active management.
-As a result, passively managed funds generally charge lower fees than their active counterparts.
+Therefore, it tries to copy the market rather than beat it.

 Finding the Best Mutual Funds